Meet our Team

 Cheryl Fisher – Practice Owner and Supervisory Occupational Therapist.

 I am an occupational therapist who qualified with a Bachelor of Science in Occupational Therapy at the University of the Witwatersrand in 2002 and subsequently achieved a Masters of Science in Occupational Therapy, from the University of the Witwatersrand, specialising in sensory integration and child development in 2011.
 In addition I completed the DIR:FCD Professional Certification in 2016 and the Fellows Certification in 2017.

-I have over 10 years experience working with children in both the public and private sector in South Africa and internationally.
+I have over 15 years experience working with children in both the public and private sector in South Africa and internationally.
 I have been running my own practice in South Africa since 2007 and have worked with a number of highly experienced therapists.
 I have worked as a clinical tutor for the University of the Witwatersrand providing clinical supervision of 3rd and 4th year students.
 I am involved in running and lecturing for an NPO (Spotlight Trust) which is aimed at providing training and support for children, who have relating and engaging, and their parents/therapist through DIR:Floortime training and mentoring around the country.

 Micah-Lee James – Speech Therapist

 I graduated from the University of KwaZulu-Natal (Westville campus) in 2006, as one of the top in my class, with a bachelor’s degree in communication pathology: speech-language pathology.
 I am registered with the Health Professions Council of South Africa (HPCSA).
 I annually partake in various courses/workshops to learn and acquire new skills, deepen my current knowledge/expertise, and keep abreast of the continually growing professional service.